D7ry/cs184-proj-writeup/proj1/writeup.md

 };
 ```

-In the texture sampler part of the pipeline, we take the texture foorptint and, using the scaled UV, calculate the mipmap level with the normalized UV:
+In the texture sampler part of the pipeline, we take the texture footprint and, using the scaled UV, calculate the mipmap level with the normalized UV:

 ```cpp
 float Texture::get_level(const SampleParams& sp) {